openkfw/TruBudget/doc/tutorials/contribute/Contributor-Guide.md

 Follow the official instructions on how to setup [node.js/npm](https://nodejs.org/en/download/)

-## Clone gitlab repository
+## Clone Repository

-Clone the repository from Gitlab:
+Clone the repository from Github:

 - SSH:

+Follow the instructions on how to setup your [SSH-connection](https://help.github.com/en/articles/connecting-to-github-with-ssh)

 ```bash
 git clone https://github.com/openkfw/TruBudget.git
 ```

-Follow the instructions on how to setup your [SSH-connection](https://docs.gitlab.com/ee/ssh/)

 - HTTPS: